 The lips can give away the current internal state of your intestines, while also mapping your hydration levels.
 If your lips are chapped and stay chapped no matter how much moisture you apply to them, you may not be drinking enough water for your body type.
 Pale lips can indicate anemia and other blood-thinning conditions.
 Purple and blueish colours are a sure indicator of failing or corrupted internal oxygen levels.

-All of the zones above can be indicators of our personal health.
+All of the zones above can be indicators of your personal health.
 It’s what skin-mapping is all about – it’s the skin speaking (sometimes screaming) to us about our internal health.

 Check yourself in the mirror to see what changes you can see – do they match up with how your body is telling you it feels?
-If you can’t assess for yourself, you can always make a time to come and see me.
+If you can’t assess for yourself, you can always make a time to see me virtually.
 I’d love to help out.
 Email me at email@example.com.